Systemic Sustainability

 7th Grade Wild Rice Curriculum Overview This professional development provided a curricular overview of the 7th Grade Science Student Service Learning Unit -Wild Rice and the Changing Landscape of the Chesapeake Bay Watershed Meaningful Watershed Educational Experience (MWEE).
 Teachers were introduced to the components of a MWEE by working in breakout groups with facilitators who model each lesson within the unit.
 Upon completion of this course, teachers will be able to facilitate the student learning process so that students are aware of how their actions may impact the environment.

-1.3 Sustainable Schools
+1.4 Achieving Sustainable Schools

-Demonstrate the non-student driven sustainability practices your school has taken school-wide to make your school green.
-If there is student involvement, the actions should be documented under Student-Driven Sustainability Practices in Objective 2.
+Demonstrate the sustainability practices your teachers, staff, and other personnel have implemented school-wide to make your school green.
+Any actions involving students belong under Objective 2.

 The GMS custodial staff routinely uses Green Seal Certified cleaning products.

-1.3.2 Systemic Partnership
+1.4.2 Systemic Partnership

 Waste Reduction Plan Greenbelt Middle School submits a waste reduction plan to outline how we are managing trash and recyclable items.
 We also identify goals to continue with waste reduction and facilitate communication within the school and between the school and PGCPS Facilities and Plant Operations.